High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 The steep climb to the snow-covered Chola Pass was aleviated by frequent stops to admire the splendid view back down the valley to the great pyramid of Ama Dablam.
 From the col at the head of the easy-angled neve there was also a fine view across the snow fields to the lofty spire of Lobuje Peak.
 Steep, loose scree led downwards to boulder-strewn moorland and on to the huddle of dwellings at Thangna.

-Ama Dablam on ascent to Chola La
+Ama Dablam on ascent to Cho La

 Ama Dablam